jberkenbilt/qfs/README.md

 * Run `qfs push` there, switch to a different system, and run `qfs pull`.

 Running `qfs push` at the end of every session and `qfs pull` at the beginning of every session will help ensure that you always have your files where you want them.
-It's a lot like Dropbox or One Drive, but with a lot more control, a command-line interface, and more flexibility -- all stuff that may appeal to you if you have chosen to live in a Linux or other UNIX environment directly and not rely on graphical configuration tools, etc.
+It's a lot like Dropbox or OneDrive, but with a lot more control, a command-line interface, and more flexibility -- all stuff that may appeal to you if you have chosen to live in a Linux or other UNIX environment directly and not rely on graphical configuration tools, etc.

 Even if you don't use repositories, `qfs` is still a useful tool.
 If you ever want to run something and see what files it changed, you can use `qfs` to create a before and after "database" and then